carlosedp/riscvassembler/Readme.md

 0800006F
 ```

-To generate the binary yourself, use `./mill bin` and the native executable will be generated and it's name printed on screen.
+To generate the tool binary yourself, use `./mill bin` and the native executable will be generated and it's name printed on screen.

 Native binaries for major OS/Arch combinations will be published soon.